-- if the complaint is deemed to be a disciplinary then the disciplinary procedure as per section 5 of this Complaint and Disciplinary procedure will be followed. - if the complaint is deemed to not involve a disciplinary matter, then the following process will be undertaken.
+- if the complaint is deemed to be a grievance the letter should confirm that the grievance procedure will be followed. - if the complaint is deemed to be a disciplinary then the disciplinary procedure will be followed. - if the complaint is deemed to not involve a grievance or disciplinary matter then the following process will be undertaken.

 The Chair will appoint either one or two people to lead on the investigation.
 This will include gathering information and conducting interviews related to the complaint.
-The person(s) against whom the complaint has been made will be informed about the basis of the complaint.
-This will include the letter of complaint and any supporting documentation or other member statements.
+The person(s) against whom the complaint has been made will be informed about the basis of the complaint This will include the letter of complaint and any supporting documentation or other member statements.
 The result of these investigations must not be disclosed to any other Trustees at this stage, in order to not bias any appeal.

 The Chair will appoint a subcommittee of three committee members to hear the complaint.

 The timetable for the date of the meeting to hear the complaint will be short, within 14 days.
 The subcommittee will then consider the matter, taking into account any mitigating circumstances and agree what action to take.
 This could include, for example, a change of procedures, a change of venue for monthly meetings or whatever outcome is deemed the most appropriate as a solution.

-4.3 Decision
+1.3.
+Decision

 The subcommittee decision will be communicated in writing to both the member or Trustee who raised the complaint and the member or Trustee against whom the complaint has been made.
 Both parties will be informed as to the outcome of the investigation in respect of whether the complaint has been upheld or not upheld.

 If the complaint has been upheld, the letter will also specify what action will be taken as a result.

-4.4 Right of appeal
+1.4.
+Right of appeal

-A right of appeal should be offered providing it is lodged within a 7-day period from the date of the subcommittee decision being provided to the complainant and the member or Trustee against whom the complaint has been made.
+A right of appeal should be offered providing it is lodged within a 7 day period from the date of the subcommittee decision being provided to the complainant and the member or Trustee against whom the complaint has been made.
 The appeal needs to be lodged in the form of a written representation for the committee to consider.
 An appeal can be lodged either by the person who made the complaint or by the person against whom the complaint has been made.

 The appeal can include a request for a right of reply as well as written representations.

-For the appeal, the Chair will convene a meeting of three Trustees (including themselves).
+For the appeal, the Chair will convene a meeting of three Trustees (including him/herself).
 This should not include those who were involved in the initial investigation.

-The person raising the appeal will be offered a verbal right of reply, if they wish to take this up then they will be asked to attend a meeting with the appeal panel.
-Where the verbal right of reply involves the member or Trustee against whom the complaint has been made, they will be offered the option to attend with a companion who may also speak in a personal capacity.
+The person raising the appeal will be offered a verbal right of reply, if s/he wishes to take this up then s/he will be asked to attend a meeting with the appeal panel.
+Where the verbal right of reply involves the member or Trustee against whom the complaint has been made, s/he will be offered the option to attend with a companion who may also speak in a personal capacity.